dgcamacho/so2021/exercises/solution/sheet1/exercise3.md

 Aborted (core dumped)
 ```
   This is now of different nature.
 It is a meaningful error message: "Linear system could not be solved".
 Inspecting the output gives already the idea:
-  there are not iterations performed in the cg method.
+  there are no iterations performed in the cg method.

   The solution to this problem is to read the documentation in `linear_Algebra:459`:
 ```c++